sweet-research-group/sweet-research-group.github.io/team/index.md

 {% capture text %}

 My name is Alex Lien, and I am from Pittston, PA.
-I am a sophomore on the pre-medical track, pursuing a dual degree in Biology and HMS.
+I am on the pre-medical track, pursuing a dual degree in Biology and HMS.
 I am excited to work with the local population and other lab staff to help people with mobility issues.

 {% endcapture %}